bestwoody/tics-script/regression_test/README.md

-# The Flash regression test
+# The TiFlash regression test

-The Flash regression test is triggered by [this jenkins task](https://internal.pingcap.net/idc-jenkins/job/tiflash_regression_test_daily/) every night.
+The TiFlash regression test is triggered by [this jenkins task](https://internal.pingcap.net/idc-jenkins/job/tiflash_regression_test_daily/) every night.

-The result of the Flash regression test will be sent to this slack channel: [#tiflash-daily-test](https://pingcap.slack.com/messages/CQ3EL6Q95).
+The result of the TiFlash regression test will be sent to this slack channel: [#tiflash-daily-test](https://pingcap.slack.com/messages/CQ3EL6Q95).

 ## How to run regression on local environment?